 The population of Palestine is made up of different ethnicities, including Arabs (86%), Jews (13%) and others.
 Palestinian food comprises of dishes commonly consumed by Palestinians, whether in Palestine, Israel, Jordan, refugee camps in neighbouring countries or by the Palestinian diaspora.

 Palestinian cuisine is a perfect combination of the cuisines of the civilizations that have settled in the area over the years.
 However, cooking methods, recipes and ingredients involved are usually dependent on the climate, tradition and the location of the particular region.

 Staples of Palestinian cuisine include rice (including dishes containing rice), hummus and falafel.
 Other commonly loved dishes include vine leaves and mashed vegetables (filled with rice and minced meat) and maqlouba.

 Here are some of the absolute must-try traditional dishes from Palestine.

 Hummus is a popular Middle Eastern dip prepared using chickpeas, tahini, lemon juice, garlic, salt, paprika and olive oil.
 It is packed with fiber and protein and is a staple in both Palestinian, Middle Eastern and Mediterranean cuisines.

 Hummus is usually served with pita bread, kebabs, chicken, salads, chips and falafel wraps.
 Although the exact origin of hummus is still unknown, it is believed to have been consumed in the Middle East for thousands of years.
-Apart from Palestinians, people in Lebanon, Jordan, Syria and Egypt can be seen enjoying this dip.
+As weel as from Palestinians, people in Lebanon, Jordan, Syria and Egypt also enjoy hummus.